Pandemic Takes a Bite, Chuck E. Cheese Files for Bankruptcy

 Chuck E. Cheese - where kids could be kids while parents nursed headaches - is filing for bankruptcy protection.

-CEC Entertainment Inc. has reopened 266 company-operated Chuck E. Cheese and Peter Piper Pizza restaurants, but it's unclear how willing parents will be to host birthday parties and other gatherings.
-The Irving, Texas-based company will continue to reopen locations and offer carryout while it negotiates with debt and lease holders.
+CEC Entertainment Inc. has reopened 266 of its 555 company-operated Chuck E. Cheese and Peter Piper Pizza restaurants as restrictions ease, but it's unclear how willing parents will be to host birthday parties and other gatherings.
+The Irving, Texas-based company said it will continue to reopen locations and offer carryout and delivery while it negotiates with debt and lease holders.

 “The Chapter 11 process will allow us to strengthen our financial structure as we recover from what has undoubtedly been the most challenging event in our company’s history” said CEO David McKillips in a prepared statement.

-The restaurant industry has been devastated by the pandemic.
-At the low point of the pandemic, in mid-April, transactions at U.S. family dining restaurants plummeted more than 80%, according to The NPD Group, a data and consulting firm.
+The restaurant industry has been devastated by the coronavirus.
+Transactions at U.S. family dining restaurants plummeted more than 80% in mid-April, the height of the pandemic in the U.S., according to The NPD Group, a data and consulting firm.

 Orlando-based FoodFirst Global Restaurants, which owns the Brio Tuscan Grille and Bravo Cucina Italiana Italian restaurant chains, filed for bankruptcy protection in April.
 BarFly Ventures, which owns HopCat and other bars in the Midwest, filed for bankruptcy earlier this month.